readthedocs/blog/knowing-more-about-ourselves.rst

-On this plot we can see that with each new release of Sphinx, the old version decrease while the just released one increases.
+On this plot we can see that with each new release of Sphinx, the old versions decrease while the just released one increases.
 This is mainly because most of the projects are not pinning Sphinx and Read the Docs is installing the latest version by default.
 Note that versions marked with a red rectangle are the most relevant ones for this analysis, and are highlighted just to improve readability.